 This works particularly well if you have used one of the steps above (about pre-exposing them to a new environment).
 For example, you can remind them of a great toy they enjoyed last time they went somewhere or find an activity or person you know they connected with to help them transition to a new environment.

 We instinctively want to look after our children and protect them.
 But we also need to help them learn to be independent and cope with adversity and distress.
-Being a parent is tough, which means it’s also important for you to look after yourself.
-So don’t forget to seek help, increase self-care, and be compassionate to yourself if you are struggling with adjusting to increased independence or separation for your child.
+Being a parent is tough, which means it’s also vital for you to look after yourself.
+So don’t forget to seek help, increase self-care, and be compassionate to yourself if you struggle with adjusting to increased independence or separation for your child.